 - 10.2.
 Monitoring Policies: Provide a copy of state monitoring policies and procedures by attaching and/or providing a hyperlink.
-[Attach a document or add a link] [See attached] - 10.3.
+[Attach a document or add a link] [See attached and refer to Section VIII.
+Monitoring] - 10.3.
 Initial Monitoring Reports: According to the state's procedures, by how many calendar days must the state disseminate initial monitoring reports to local entities?
 [60]